theplatapi/ClimateStationVisualizer/README.md

           * [ ] Display as a fraction
           * [ ] Allow going back just in case they hit it twice.
     * [ ] Version 2: Listen to a websocket for latency change
-        * [ ] Serve project in current state with an express server
+        * [x] Serve project in current state with an express server
-        * [ ] Create a websocket on the server and client, and have client listen for hard coded signal
+        * [x] Create a websocket on the server and client, and have client listen for hard coded signal
             * https://devcenter.heroku.com/articles/node-websockets
             * http://ditrospecta.com/javascript/react/es6/webpack/heroku/2015/08/08/deploying-react-webpack-heroku.html
         * [ ] Create simple admin interface to send latency to client
         * [ ] Combine with logging server.
 On data, log to file/papertrail with Winston.
-22. Fix minimum zoom bug
+23. Fix minimum zoom bug
-    * Have camera.zoomTo respect minimumZoomDistance
+    * [ ] Have camera.zoomTo respect minimumZoomDistance
-    * Match scrolling behavior to default minimumZoomDistance
+    * [ ] Match scrolling behavior to default minimumZoomDistance
-23. Add latency to d3 transitions
+24. Add latency to d3 transitions
-    * See if previous stash was on to somthing
+    * [ ] See if previous stash was on to somthing
-    * Research more into how tweening is done, and write custom tweener to act in a stepwise fashion
+    * [ ] Research more into how tweening is done, and write custom tweener to act in a stepwise fashion
-      * Perhaps functions must be monotonic
+      * [ ] Perhaps functions must be monotonic
+25. Combine camera and gaze data
+    * [ ] Figure out raw timestamp for MiraMetrix
+    * [ ] Plot a 3D scatterplot
+    * [ ] Turn into a 3D heatmap
+    * [ ] Figure out how to get R^2 between trials
-24. Rewrite in ES6
+26. Rewrite in ES6
     * This will make finding the memory leak much easier and "future proof" the project
     * [ ] Convert into modules.
         * [ ] Make event listeners modules